Marriage Counselling:

 Suicidal: Engaging in self-harm and thoughts of harming others is a sign that a person needs professional help.

-As a relationship/marriage counsellor, Dr Nisha Khanna has provided online, telephone, and face-to-face counselling services for the last two decades.
-If you live in Delhi, India or any other part of the World, you can approach us through any of these mediums.
+As a relationship/marriage counsellor, Dr Nisha Khanna has provided online, telephone, and face-to-face marriage counselling services for the last two decades.
+If you live in Delhi, India, or any other part of the World, you can approach us through any of these mediums.
 For further details, visit Bye Tense or call us at +91-9818211474